 Plans skiing/snowboarding trips.

 Our mission is to provide the highest quality evidence-based prevention for suicide, violence, bullying and substance abuse by training, supporting, and empowering both peer leaders and caring adults to impact their world through the power of connection, hope, help, and strength.

 Student Government Organization (SGO)

 Plans events for the school community, including Homecoming and Spirit Week activities.
-Meets on Wednesday’s at 2:15 in room 174.
+Meets on Wednesdays at 2:20 in room 229.

 Tri-M Music Honor Society

 Tri-M is a program of the National Association for Music Education (NAfME), which focuses on creating future leaders in music education and music advocacy.
 Tri-M recognizes students that have gone above and beyond both academically and musically.
 It also provides students leadership opportunities to make a difference in their community through music-based service projects.